 • Paint layer by layer, let the paint dry for every new stroke.

-I used a Pigma micron pen addition to the ink because it gives fine thin line and dries quickly.
+I used a Pigma Micron pen addition to the ink because it gives fine thin line and dries quickly.
 The Pigma is totally waterproof.
 The thin lines give a nice contrast to the thicker ink lines.

 I love my masking fluid from Pebeo Drawing Gum Bottle .
-It doesn’t have the typical problems from the other brands I have tried out over the years.
+It doesn’t have the typical problems like the other brands I have tried out over the years.
 Problems like stinking smell, or covering the delicate tip with a lump of gum and leaving you with a damaged useless brush.
 But even so, it is always best to use a cheap or old brush for this.

 The next few steps